 One of the best ways to beat a defending player is to use a wall pass.
 It is a simple combination in which a player passes the ball to a teammate, then accelerates past the defender and receives it back.
 This post describes a simple wall pass drill involving multiple passing combinations.

 You don’t need an actual pitch to practice this drill, but you need enough space, cones to mark the pitch, a minimum of 3 mannequins and a good number of balls.
 Distribute the cones and mannequins as shown in the picture below.
 If you don’t have mannequins, be creative.
 For example, instead of mannequins, you can use cones, chairs or even ask injured teammates to stand as defenders.

-You can practise this drill with as little as 2 players.
+You can practise this drill with as few as 2 players.
 On the other hand, you don’t want to have too many players and risk them waiting in line for too long.
 You want everyone moving constantly.
 So, if you have too many players, set up two or more training fields.
 Alternatively, add more mannequins to provide enough room for more players.

 Start slow and increase intensity as players get comfortable.
 The objective is to complete the sequence as quickly as possible.
-Have a look at the picture and video below to understand better the full sequence.
+Have a look at the picture and video below to understand better the whole sequence.

 I hope you find this passing drill useful.
 If you like this post, please share it with your friends.
 If you know other exercises or have any questions, leave a comment below.